-The past two years have very busy and gratifying for me in terms of opportunities resulting from my research and writing.
+The past few years have very busy and gratifying for me in terms of opportunities resulting from my research and writing.
 I spoke about Charles Young and the Buffalo Soldiers at several venues and worked on several very exciting history projects.
 I worked with Frank Simkonis of Kentucky Educational TV on a segment on Charles Young for the program "Kentucky Life."
 The program aired in February 2017.
 I presented a paper titled "The Americo-Liberian and Indigenous View: African American Officers in Liberia, 1910-1942 at the Society for Military History Conference in Louisville, Kentucky in April 2018.
 I was invited in August 2018 by the National Park Service to present a talk at the Klondike Gold Rush National Historical Park in Skagway, Alaska about the experiences of Company L, Twenty-Fourth Infantry that was stationed in that city from 1899 to 1902.
 Finally, I worked with Dr. Carolyn Mazloomi and the Women of Color Quilters Network (WCQN) and thirty of her artists who are creating quilts that tell the story of Charles Young.
 This show will open at the National Afro-American Museum and Cultural Center in Wilberforce, Ohio on March 16, 2019.
 You will find more details on these and others in the Events section of this webpage.

 I look forward to many more adventures riding with Charles Young and the Buffalo Soldiers!